LERNARDO/lernardo/backlog.markdown

 - add a margin-bottom to table header of lists
 - implement messages
 - implement "bild des tages" and "zitat des tages"
+- JLZ: implement real user accounts for paeds
+- JLZ: make calendar functional for paeds so they can use it within a week

 # Done
 - redo banner graphic